 - Complete and submit math activities

 - Read the responses of other participants

+The estimated time to complete the course is 18 hours (not including the optional final project).
 Upon successful completion of the course, all participants may download a certificate of completion.

 Optional: Participants may earn 18 PDPs by completing a culminating project: creating (with the guide of a rubric) a lesson plan for ESOL students that integrates math and incorporates the key elements of each lesson in this course.
 Complete requirement details for earning PDPs are available from the facilitators.

 - Compare and contrast math notation in the United States and other countries

 - Describe key elements of effective planning for math integration